canboat/canboatjs/README.md

 Canboatjs is a port of the canboat project (https://github.com/canboat/canboat) to javascript and it is inteded to be used with the [Signal K Node Server](https://github.com/SignalK/signalk-server-node)

+# Contributors
+Canboajs js is built on the backs of a few people whithout whom it would not be possible.
+- Kees Verruijt <kees@verruijt.net>
+- Jouni Hartikainen <jouni.hartikainen@iki.fi>
+- Teppo Kurki <teppo.kurki@iki.fi>

 # Features